AndreaSainz/FinalProject/README.md

 │   ├── observation_validation/
 │   └── observation_test/
 ```
-Each folder contains processed files in a standardized format:
+Each HDF5 file contains:

-- Files in the `ground_truth_*` directories contain a full-dose sinogram and the corresponding ground truth image.
+- `data`: the original CT image (362×362)
-- Files in the `observation_*` directories contain a low-dose sinogram and the corresponding ground truth image.
+- `sinograms`: the simulated sinogram (either full-dose or low-dose)

-This format ensures consistent pairing and accelerates data loading in your training pipeline.
+This format ensures consistent pairing between ground truth images and sinograms, and accelerates data loading during training.

-Note: this hole process should not take more than 2 hours to be completed.
-The data loader class expect the file to contain an image and the sinogram.
+> **Note:** The full simulation process should take under 2 hours on GPU, depending on your hardware and parallelization.

 ## License